ungap/plugin-transform-static-jsx/README.md

-# @ungap/plugin-transform-static-jsx
+# @ungap/plugin-transform-hinted-jsx

-This plugin is [a follow up of this post](https://webreflection.medium.com/bringing-jsx-to-template-literals-1fdfd0901540) and it can be used together with [@babel/plugin-transform-react-jsx](https://www.npmjs.com/package/@babel/plugin-transform-react-jsx) and through [jsx2tag](https://github.com/WebReflection/jsx2tag#readme), so that static, non component related, attributes, are parsed as static values.
+This plugin is [a follow up of this post](https://webreflection.medium.com/jsx-is-inefficient-by-default-but-d1122c992399) and it can be used together with [@babel/plugin-transform-react-jsx](https://www.npmjs.com/package/@babel/plugin-transform-react-jsx).

-A huge thanks to [Nicolò Ribaudo](https://twitter.com/NicoloRibaudo) for helping out creating the basic structure to make this work.
+A huge thanks to [Nicolò Ribaudo](https://twitter.com/NicoloRibaudo) for helping out.

 ### babel.config.json